Labelled well-quasi-order for permutation classes: Grid Classes

 \begin{theorem}[Albert, Atkinson, Bouvel, Ru\v{s}kuc, and Vatter~{\cite[Theorem~6.1]{albert:geometric-grid-:}}] For every $\zpm$ matrix $M$, the geometric grid class $\Geom(M)$ is wqo. \end{theorem}

-The conclusion of Theorem~\ref{thm-ggc-wqo} also extends to subclasses of geometric grid classes, of course.
-Analogous to the case with monotone grid classes, we say that a permutation class $\C$ is \emph{geometrically griddable} if $\C\subseteq\Geom(M)$ for some $\zpm$ matrix $M$.
-However, unlike the case with monotone griddability, there is no known analogue of Theorem~\ref{thm-mono-griddable} that specifies the obstructions to geometric griddability.
+The conclusion of Theorem~\ref{thm-ggc-wqo} extends to subclasses of geometric grid classes, of course.
+Analogous to the case with monotone grid classes, we say that a permutation class~$\C$ is \emph{geometrically griddable} if~$\C\subseteq\Geom(M)$ for some $\zpm$ matrix $M$.
+However, unlike the case with monotone and generalised griddability, there is no known analogue of Theorem~\ref{thm-mono-griddable} characterising the obstructions to geometric griddability.

 Our aim in this section is to strengthen the conclusion of Theorem~\ref{thm-ggc-wqo} from wqo to lwqo, but to do this we need a few more definitions.
-Given a drawing $S$ of the permutation $\pi$ on the standard figure $\Lambda_M$, by our comments about perturbations above, we may assume that none of the points of $S$ lies on the \emph{integer lattice} $\mathbb{Z}^2$ (or equivalently, that none of the points is an endpoint of one of the line segments of $\Lambda_M$).
-Thus every point of $S$ belongs to precisely one line segment of $\Lambda_M$, and so we can associate to it a single cell of the matrix $M$.
-In this way, we obtain a \emph{gridded permutation} $\pi^\gridded$, and we denote the set of all gridded members of $\Geom(M)$ by $\Geom^\gridded(M)$.
+Given a drawing $S$ of the permutation~$\pi$ on the standard figure~$\Lambda_M$, by our comments about perturbations above, we may assume that none of the points of~$S$ lies on the \emph{integer lattice}~$\mathbb{Z}^2$ (or equivalently, that none of the points is an endpoint of one of the line segments of~$\Lambda_M$).
+Thus every point of~$S$ belongs to precisely one line segment of~$\Lambda_M$, and so we can associate to it a single cell of the matrix~$M$.
+In this way, we obtain a \emph{gridded permutation}~$\pi^\gridded$, and we denote the set of all gridded members of~$\Geom(M)$ by~$\Geom^\gridded(M)$.

-Given the viewpoint of this paper, it is natural for us to view this association of entries of a gridded permutation $\pi^\gridded\in\Geom^\gridded(M)$ to cells of $M$ as a labeling of the entries of $\pi$.
+Given the viewpoint of this paper, it is natural for us to view this association of entries of a gridded permutation $\pi^\gridded\in\Geom^\gridded(M)$ to cells of $M$ as a labeling of the entries of~$\pi$.
 To this end, let $\Sigma_M$ denote a finite antichain consisting of the cells of $M$.
-(In other treatments of geometric grid classes, $\Sigma_M$ is referred to as the \emph{cell alphabet}, for reasons touched on below.)
-The gridded permutations of $\Geom^\gridded(M)$ therefore correspond to members of the poset $\Geom(M)\wr\Sigma_M$ of $\Sigma_M$-labeled members of $\Geom(M)$, and here we take this correspondence to be a literal containment:
+(In other treatments of geometric grid classes, $\Sigma_M$ is referred to as a \emph{cell alphabet}, for reasons touched on below.)
+The gridded permutations of~$\Geom^\gridded(M)$ therefore correspond to certain members of the poset $\Geom(M)\wr\Sigma_M$ of $\Sigma_M$-labelled members of $\Geom(M)$.